 The internship will be for a full three-week period and you will be paid S$750 upon completion of the full period.

-Every year we accept applications for Internships from 1 November to 28 February.
+We accept applications for Internships from 1 February to 31 March.

 Please submit the following documents which you should submit via the Pinsent Masons Online Application System:

 All applications are screened to a pre-defined framework and shortlisted candidates who best demonstrate that they meet our criteria will be contacted and invited to attend an interview.

 NUS, SMU, SUSS or an accepted University of SILE